hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/393_discussion_at_the_graduate_philosophical.md

 caste, only they have failed.
 The Buddhists' caste is practically nothing, but they take pride in it in their own minds.

-Buddha was one of the Sannyâsins of the Vedanta.
+Buddha was one of the Sannyāsins of the Vedanta.
 He started a new sect, just as others are started even today.
 The ideas which now are called Buddhism were not his.
 They were much more ancient.
 He was a great man who gave the ideas power.
 The unique element in Buddhism was its social